About the parks police service

 - crime prevention

 - truancy patrols

-The Council, police and partners in the Community Safety Partnership are working together to reduce crime, antisocial behaviour and increase feelings of safety among residents, businesses and visitors.
+We are working with police and partners in the Community Safety Partnership to reduce crime and antisocial behaviour.
+Our aim is to increase feelings of safety among residents, businesses and visitors.